Ph.D., University of California, Irvine

 Romantic Literature and Culture, 19th-century British Literature, Literary Theory, Contemporary Continental Philosophy and Political Theory.

-Imagined Sovereignties: Towards a New Political Romanticism, (Fordham University Press, forthcoming)
+Imagined Sovereignties: Toward a New Political Romanticism (Fordham University Press, 2014)

 "The Metaleptic Imagination in Shelley's Defence of Poetry," Keats-Shelley Journal, (60) 2011: 95-111.

 "Shelley's 'Mask of Anarchy' and the Problem of Modern Sovereignty," Literature Compass, 8.2 (2010): 95-106.